 Move the tiny plants to a place that gets bright light, with temperatures in the 70s during the day and no lower than 60 degrees F. at night.
 Although you can grow them on a sunny, south-facing window, grow lights are best.
 Keep the bulbs no more than 6" above the plants, adjusting as they grow.
 Leave the lights on for 12 to 16 hours a day.

-Once seedlings have been "potted up" to 4" pots, start fertilizing at full-strength.
+Once seedlings have been transplanted to larger "transplant pots," start fertilizing at full-strength.

 Begin fertilization at this stage: once a week with liquid fertilizer that's mixed at half strength.

-When the plants have three sets of leaves, transplant them to a 4" pot.
-Biodegradable Cowpots work well, but you can use anything that's about 4".
+When the plants have three sets of leaves, transplant them to a 3-1/2" to 4" pot.
+Self-watering Pop Out Pots work well, but you can use anything that's about 4".
 "This gives the roots more room to grow," Valerie says.
 "Plus, you get more space between the plants, so air can circulate.
 Crowded plants are more susceptible to disease."
 Don't get thrifty by reusing old soil, which can harbor pests and disease.
 Use fresh potting soil, such as our Transplant Mix, which is sterile and drains freely.

 Continue fertilizing the seedlings, but mix it at full strength and apply it at the rate recommended on the package.
-"I like our Plant Health Care," Valerie says.
+"I like our Plant Health Care fertilizer," Valerie says.